|

 off stores, mugging drunks and having repeated skirmishes with the police.
 Before long, the pompadoured, flashily

-bets for neighborhood bookies and collecting with vicious fists for the local
+for neighborhood bookies and collecting with vicious fists for the local loan

 an eye -- and the Mafia credo of "honor, respect and obedience."